 If most of your yard gets little shelter from the sun, get some ideas for your garden by visiting this list of 15 full-sun perennials.

 Without further ‘ado, here’s a list of low-maintenance perennials to consider planting in your garden!

 Astilbes make stunning additions to any yard with its fern-like flower clusters.
 The clusters vary from 6 inches to 2 feet, and its height can vary from 6 inches up to 5 feet.

 They’re the perfect perennial for shady areas since they tend to burn under direct sunlight.
 For more information on how to grow astilbes in your garden, check out this post – it has everything you need to know!

-If you love feathery foliage, then the Yarrow perennial is for you.
+If you love clumps of feathery foliage, then Yarrow is for you.
 This long-blooming plant features a flat-topped flower that grows effortlessly in most climates and soils.
 They also attract butterflies and come in various colors!

-It’s one of the most low-maintenance plants around, and its foliage can add some greenery to your garden.
+It’s one of the easiest low-maintenance perennials to care for, and its foliage can add much-needed greenery to your garden.

 Plant it alongside other perennials with similar needs, and you’ll see how well it complements other flowers and shrubs, like the hosta.

 If you want to add a bright pop of color to your garden, then you need to plant some Black-eyed Susans asap!
 These flowers bloom from mid to late Summer and are pretty resistant to drought.

 They’re the perfect choice for a gardening newbie.